Kai at Work: A Day in the Life of an AI AppSec Engineer

 - Do we have any exposure related to the Shai Hulud 2.0 npm supply chain attack?
 If so, which repositories / images include the affected packages?

-Optionally, enable Web Search to have Kai correlate the response with your environment’s context, including runtime evidence and enrich it with trusted public sources such as NVD, CISA, KEV and more.
-Kai cites the sources used, so the response stays verifiable.
+Kai correlates the response with your environment's context, including runtime evidence.
+Optionally, enable Web Search to enrich answers with trusted public sources such as NVD, CISA, KEV and more.

 Kai responds with what teams actually need: